cloneofsimo/poly2SOP/README.md

-If you want, you can create your own datasets.
+You can easily create your own dataset with sympy.